Skip to content

 If there is an update, [re-download all files].
 Do not guess which files have changed and which have not.

-2.1.3 Use the Included Script to Install
+2.1.3 Using the Included Script to Perform Installation

-Sidecar does not support Mac.
-Please copy it to a Linux system before running the installation.
+Sidecar does not support Mac, please copy it to a Linux system before running the installation.

 Bash